 (Provide a detailed description of proposed project activities, how each activity addresses specific technical, business, or market barriers, and why resolution of these barriers will advance the carbontech market.
 Discuss technical and business milestones corresponding with proposed project activities.
-Provide a justification for the self-reported TRL level and describe which, if any, activities result in advancing of project TRL.)
+Describe which, if any, activities result in advancing of project TRL.)